antarjeet/G-O-S-tracking-engine/README.md

 (`engine/ultimate_gesture_control.py` from `server.js`) and spawns it as a child process — the two only make sense running on the same machine, in the same checkout.

+It also handles the operational basics: security headers and gzip compression (`helmet`, `compression`), request logging (`morgan`), rate limiting on login/signup, a MongoDB connection that retries with backoff, and a graceful shutdown on `Ctrl+C` that stops the Python engine, closes the Socket.io/HTTPS server, and closes the DB connection cleanly before exiting.

 ## 🔗 Related repositories